Young Jim in the pop singing, song composing days.

 pence.
 It's worth a good four Pounds of anybody's money."

 Me: "That's more like it."
 (Handing him four crisp one pound notes

-in exchange for his moth eaten old record).
+in exchange for a moth eaten old record).

 Last year in